theworldisnotflat/shriveling_world/markdown/usrdoc/basic_usage_tutorial.md

 * Click on predefined dataset list on the left side of the browser window
 * Introduce data in the app by drag & drop (see below)

 _Attention: in any case data processing may take time, depending on the number of cities and the performance of your own machine, CPU and GPU.
-So once clicked on the list of predefined datasets or drag & drop files, you have to wait for a few seconds_
+So once you have clicked on the list of predefined datasets or drag & drop files, you have to wait for a few seconds_

-**Step #3**: enjoy! navigate around the three dimensional structure with mouse controls, define projection through interface, define desired control parameters through the interface on the right.
+**Step #3**: enjoy! [navigate](#navigation) around the three dimensional structure with [mouse controls](#navigation), define projection through interface, define desired control parameters through the interface on the right.
 Reload the page in the browser before changing dataset.

 ## Introducing data in the application by drag & drop